FlagOpen/FlagEmbedding/README.md

 [English](README.md) | [中文](README_zh.md)

-**Best open-sourced embedding models!**
 FlagEmbedding can map any text to a low-dimensional dense vector which can be used for tasks like retrieval, classification,  clustering, or semantic search.
 And it also can be used in vector database for LLMs.

 ************* 🌟**Updates**🌟 *************
-- 08/02/2023: :tada: :tada: Release English embedding and Chinese embedding Models, **best performance on embedding benchmark!**
+- 08/02/2023: Release English embedding and Chinese embedding Models, **best performance on MTEB and C-MTEB benchmark!** :tada: :tada:
 - 08/01/2023: We release the Chinese Massive Text Embedding Benchmark (**C-MTEB**), consisting of 31 test dataset.